ritajyx/ritajyx/README.md

 - 🔭 I’m currently working on: planning external events & personal projects
 - 👯 I’m looking to collaborate on hackathons, produthons, and innovative projects
 - ⚡ Fun fact: I'm a Halloween baby!

+Always down to discuss interesting concepts and innovative technology!